SubhamKrSingh/Onth_LipreadingModel/README.md

 ## Dataset
 This model uses GRID corpus (http://spandh.dcs.shef.ac.uk/gridcorpus/)
 ## Pre-trained weights
-For those of you who are having difficulties in training the model (or just want to see the end results), you can download and use the weights provided here: https://github.com/rizkiarm/LipNet/tree/master/evaluation/models.
+For those of you who are having difficulties in training the model (or just want to see the end results), you can download and use the weights provided here (https://drive.google.com/uc?id=1vWscXs4Vt0a_1IH1-ct2TCgXAZT-N3_Y)

-More detail on saving and loading weights can be found in [Keras FAQ](https://keras.io/getting-started/faq/#how-can-i-save-a-keras-model).